 Specifically, it’s when a second player enters the field — a player who produces something deliberately to attract the Desire player — that things really start to heat up.

-By way of introducing the second player, consider this brief visual history of plant life on our planet.
+By way of introducing the second player, consider this brief visual history of plant life on Earth.
 We’ll start at the top with the earliest single-celled organisms and work our way down to plant species in the present day.

 So, Earth is 4.5 billion years old.
 And for the first 500 million years or so, it could reasonably be described as “just a bunch of rocks and water”:

-(Please don’t fret over whether these photos are 100 percent historically accurate — they aren’t.
+(Please don’t fret over whether these photos are historically accurate — they aren’t.
 Just focus on the gestalt impression they make.)

 Sometime around 4 billion years ago, the first single-celled lifeforms emerged.
 Here they are accreting into a so-called “microbial mat”: